 By following a few simple rules, you can help prevent costly sewer blockages in the future.
 Thank you for your co-operation and please remember that back flow preventers are available, free of charge, at the Town Office by calling 781-4547.

-The 2020/2021 winter season is upon us, as a friendly reminder please refer to the Town’s Snow and Ice Control Policy 03 – 2017, to ensure the satisfaction and safety of our residents.
+As a friendly reminder please refer to the Town’s Snow and Ice Control Policy 03 – 2017, to ensure the satisfaction and safety of our residents.

 Snow Removal Priority Map